SS Sirio: Investigation of the captain's behavior

-Newspaper reports quickly accused the captain and his crew of improper behavior.
-Days after the disaster it became known worldwide that the officers had abandoned ship immediately.
-The captain departed first, causing a panic among the passengers.
-It was soon reported, incorrectly, that he had committed suicide by shooting himself.
 One explanation for the ship's unusual course was given by the Spanish newspaper España Nueva: the ship was alleged to have sailed so close because it "engaged in the clandestine embarkation of Spanish emigrants along the coast," in exchange for "large sums of money."
-This alleged "illicit traffic" was offered as one explanation for the captain's behavior, which "left much to be desired."
+This alleged "illicit traffic" was offered as one explanation for the captain's behavior, which "left much to be desired", and has also been cited as a reason to consider the official death toll as unreliable.